 The Felix Dexter Bursary

-The Felix Dexter Bursary | BBC Comedy Commissioning | Deadline: Monday 30th July 2018 at 5pm
+The Felix Dexter Bursary | BBC Comedy Commissioning | Deadline: Friday 29th November 2019

 - A good knowledge of British comedy and comedy television in general

 - Experience of writing a script either a spec or commissioned